davarravad/UserApplePie/README.md

 6. Make images, small, and thumb folders that are in /content/profile/ folder writeable by Web Server.

-7. Enable/Install mod_rewrite and add the following to your sites Apache Config:
+7. Enable/Install mod_rewrite and add the following to your sites Apache Config (global config, or vhost/directory, or .htaccess):
 <pre>
 	RewriteEngine On
 	RewriteBase /